lineality/Online_Voting_Using_One_Time_Pads/README.md

 - rules, policies, and procedures for specific-used vote calculation method
 - rules, policies, and procedures for the storage of records from past elections
 - rules, policies, and procedures for "stateless" voting machines
+- rules, policies, and procedures for election observers
+- rules, policies, and procedures for auditing, vetting, and guarantors

 #### Question: A. What is the relationship between secure end-to-end messaging and voting systems?
 B. Provenance: What is the relationship between origin-verification of files (indlucing media files) and voting systems?